Epps, Louisiana: History

-Very little is known about the early days of the town, but it is thought the settlement began as steamboat traffic carying cotton and timber increased on Bayou Macon in the 1850s.
+Very little is known about the early days of the town, but it is thought the settlement began as steamboat traffic carrying cotton and timber increased on Bayou Macon in the 1850s.
 Though not confirmed, it is believed that the town was named after Edwin Epps.
 Epps owned a cotton plantation in Avoyelles Parish and he is known as one of the enslavers of the famous abolitionist Solomon Northup.

 The Great Mississippi Flood of 1927 affected Epps less severely then other towns within the Mississippi embayment, even serving as a Red Cross Relief Camp.

 Epps was incorporated as a village in 1939.

 An artist's 2014 conception of the complete site c.
 1600-1300 BCE.

 Poverty Point and the Late Archaic mounds of the Poverty Point culture, located five miles northeast of the village, were declared a National Historic Landmark on June 13, 1962.
 It later became a State Historic Site and opened to the public in 1976.
 In 1988, Congress designated the site as a U.S. National Monument.

 The 2,700-acre, man-made lake of the Poverty Point Reservoir State Park is also located five miles south of the village within Richland Parish.